LTibbs/tardigrade_microbiome/README.md

 This folder contains the experimental design data for each sample.

 ## Code
 This folder contains code used.
 Use the `tardigrade_microbiome_processing_clean.R` script to process the mothur output (found in `taxonomy` folder).
 The `config.toml` file is used partway through the R file.
+The `beta_diversity.R` file was not used in the published analysis but was requested as follow-up to https://github.com/mooreryan/divnet-rs/issues/3.